 If a work has been adapted, arranged, or transcribed, list the name and dates of the composer followed by the adapter/arranger/transcriber.
 Use the abbreviations "arr." for arranger; "trans." for transcriber; and "adapt." for adapted.

-From Old American Songs adapt.
-Aaron Copland
+From Old American Songs Simple Gifts Long Time Ago

-Simple Gifts (1900-1990)

-Long Time Ago